 The following awards have campus-specific deadlines that typically range from two to four months before the foundation deadline.
 Note that these campus deadlines are not always listed on the foundation's official website.
 It is mandatory that students meet the campus deadlines and participate in the campus process to compete for these awards.
-Please contact UHC National Scholarships Advisor Ian Riggins if you plan on applying for one of these awards.

 The Beinecke Scholarship for is for juniors studying in the arts, humanities, and social sciences.
 Scholars are awarded $4,000 immediately prior to entering graduate school and an additional $30,000 while attending graduate school.
 Candidates must demonstrate financial need and exceptional academic promise.
 Applicants must be United States citizens or United States nationals from American Samoa or the Commonwealth of the Northern Mariana Islands.

 Awards up to $20,000/year for summer, semester, and year-long immersive study abroad with a focus on languages critical to US national security.
 Requires a one-year federal government service commitment after graduation.
 US citizenship is required.
 Graduate students interested in the Boren Awards should contact Jessica Sun in the Study Abroad Office.